Research

 My research interests are in homotopy theory, motivated from the chromatic perspective, and the tools I use are often computational.
-I have recently been interested in periodicity in motivic and equivariant stable homotopy theory, and I like to use the Adams spectral sequence to access periodic elements (although recently, I have had an eye towards the slice spectral sequence…).
-I have also written some user’s guides to some of my papers that you can check out here.
+I have recently been interested in periodicity in motivic and equivariant stable homotopy theory, and I like to use the Adams spectral sequence to access periodic elements.
+I am also interested in various height-shifting phenomena related to algebraic and hermitian K-theory.

 Preprints/Publications